 Founding members rallied farmers across Iowa to conduct randomized, replicated on-farm research to improve their profitability, efficiency and stewardship – sustainable agriculture goals that infuse our work and are at the heart of Practical Farmers’ mission to strengthen farms and communities through farmer-led investigation and information-sharing.

 Early work focused on field crops and livestock.
 While these remain our two most popular program areas, farmer members’ interests have expanded to include horticulture, small grains, on-farm energy and local foods.
-In recent years, Practical Farmers has experienced rapid growth, with membership nearly at 3000 farmers and friends of farmers located across Iowa and beyond.
+In recent years, Practical Farmers has experienced rapid growth.
+Today, our membership comprises nearly 5,000 farmers and friends of farmers located across Iowa and beyond.
 While Practical Farmers of Iowa members can now be found in many states – and even across international borders – we have remained steadfast in our commitment to our mission and core values.